 In epistemology, the Buddha seeks a middle way between the extremes of dogmatism and skepticism, emphasizing personal experience, a pragmatic attitude, and the use of critical thinking toward all types of knowledge.
 In ethics, the Buddha proposes a threefold understanding of action: mental, verbal, and bodily.
 In metaphysics, the Buddha argues that there are no self-caused entities, and that everything dependently arises from or upon something else.
 This allows the Buddha to provide a criticism of souls and personal identity; that criticism forms the foundation for his views about the reality of rebirth and an ultimate liberated state called “Nirvana.”
 Nirvana is not primarily an absolute reality beyond or behind the universe but rather a special state of mind in which all the causes and conditions responsible for rebirth and suffering have been eliminated.
 In philosophical anthropology, the Buddha explains human identity without a permanent and substantial self.
 The doctrine of non-self, however, does not imply the absolute inexistence of any type of self whatsoever, but is compatible with a conventional self composed of five psycho-physical aggregates, although all of them are unsubstantial and impermanent.
 Selves are thus conceived as evolving processes causally constrained by their past.

 There is no complete agreement among scholars and Buddhist traditions regarding the dates of the historical Buddha.
 The most common dates among Buddhists are those of the Theravāda school, 623-543 B.C.E.
-From the middle of the 19th century until recently, Western scholars had believed the dates of the Buddha to be ca. 560-480 B.C.E.
+From the middle of the 19th century until the late 20th century, Western scholars had believed the dates of the Buddha to be ca. 560-480 B.C.E.
 However, after the publication in 1991-2 of the proceedings of the international symposium on the date of the historical Buddha held in Göttingen in 1988, the original consensus on these dates no longer exists.

 Although there is no conclusive evidence for any specific date, most current scholars locate the Buddha’s life one hundred years earlier, around the fifth century B.C.E.
 Some of the new dates for the Buddha’s "death" or more accurately, for his parinirvāṇa are: ca. 404 B.C.E.
 (R. Gombrich), between 410-390 B.C.E.
 (K.R.
 Norman), ca. 400 B.C.E.
 (R. Hikata), ca. 397 B.C.E.
 (K.T.S.
 Sarao), between ca.400-350 B.C.E.
 (H. Bechert), 383 B.C.E.
 (H. Nakamura), 368 B.C.E.
 (A. Hirakawa), between 420-380 B.C.E.
 (A. Bareau).